yamautomate/MSGraphHelper/README.md

 Lets you easily connect to Graph API via PowerShell using EntraID App Registrations and stores secrets if needed.
 Essentially acts as a wrapper for "MSAL.PS" that further simplifies its use.

+Why not use PowerShell Graph SDK you might ask?
+Yeah, I don't really know either.

 # Application vs. delegated permissions
 Entra ID App registrations offers two ways of how API permissions can be applied and authenticated.
 - **Delegated Permissions:**